gusreid/gus-reid/content/classes.md

 What's possible when we live our lives from a state of relaxed, open, grounded awareness; meeting life centred in our being, whole and complete?

-My in-person classes are aimed at creating the conditions that give your body experiences that are in harmony with your true nature; to provide an experiential contrast to the habits of the conditioned mind; opening up the possibility of new and improved experiences.
+My classes are aimed at creating the conditions that give your body experiences that are in harmony with your true nature; to provide an experiential contrast to the habits of the conditioned mind; opening up the possibility of new and improved experiences.

 There are three main areas of research we will explore:
 1. Rhythm of Being (pandiculation and Intrinsic Pleasure)